stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 Ansible modules for online services work slightly differently.
 These modules connect from the control machine to the relevant server or cloud, and use the API that the service provides to send commands to it.

-### Ansible Automation Controller and Ansible Tower
+### Centralized Ansible Management

-If you need a central service for managing tasks and nodes, Red Hat offer [Ansible automation controller](https://www.ansible.com/products/controller).
-This replaces Ansible Tower.
+Several groups provide systems for managing your Ansible tasks and nodes in a central service.
+Two of these are the [Red Hat Ansible Automation Platform](https://www.ansible.com/products/controller) and [Ansible Semaphore](https://www.ansible-semaphore.com/).

-The software for Ansible Tower is developed as an Open Source project, called [AWX](https://github.com/ansible/awx).
-You may use AWX, rather than pay for Ansible Tower, but the project does not provide user support or long-term maintenance for releases.
+Red Hat offer the [Ansible Automation Platform](https://www.ansible.com/products/controller) for their customers.
+The software for this is developed as an Open Source project, called [AWX](https://github.com/ansible/awx).
+The AWX project does not provide user support or long-term maintenance for releases.

-None of the features of Ansible itself rely on Automation Controller, Ansible Tower or AWX.
+The [Ansible Semaphore](https://www.ansible-semaphore.com/) project provides a lightweight Web application.
+This offers a user interface with the essential features, but lacks integration with other services.

-# Setting Up a Control Machine
+## Setting Up a Control Machine

 To set up Ansible on a macOS or Linux system, first ensure that Python 3 and the pip utility are installed.
 Homebrew includes pip in the _python_ package, but some Linux distributions provide it in a separate package.